AFLplusplus/LibAFL/fuzzers/frida_libpng/README.md

 This means running --cores each client will start itself again to listen for crashes and timeouts.
 By restarting the actual fuzzer, it can recover from these exit conditions.

-After building the libpng-harness, too, you can run `find . -name libpng-harness.so` to find the location of your harness, then run
+After building the libpng-harness, you can run `find . -name libpng-harness.so` to find the location of your harness, then run
-`./target/release/frida_libpng ./libpng-harness.so LLVMFuzzerTestOneInput ./libpng-harness.so --cores=0 --input=./corpus`
+`./frida_fuzzer -F LLVMFuzzerTestOneInput -H ./libpng-harness.so -l ./libpng-harness.so`

 ## Windows
 You can also fuzz libpng-1.6.37 on windows with frida mode